An Idea for a Cloud Exchange Book Grows

 Fifth (2019) Edition

-Now we are in the fifth edition and we have a new writing team.
-Again reflecting that Office 365 is much more than email, we’ve added people with real expertise in SharePoint and OnDrive for Business, app development, and security.
-Paul and Michael have stepped down after four versions but their legacy remains in some of the content, especially in the new companion volume.
+The fifth edition was launched with a new writing team.
+Reflecting that Office 365 is much more than email, we added people with real expertise in SharePoint and OneDrive for Business, app development, and security.
+Paul Cunningham and Michael Van Horenbeeck stepped down after four versions but their legacy remains in some of the content, especially in the new companion volume.
+This version featured the photo of a land iguana on the front cover.